-A non-inclusive list of the current USPTO guidance and training material on patent subject matter eligibility and disclosure of computer-implemented inventions, along with related PTAB and petition decisions is listed below.
+Find a non-inclusive list of the current USPTO guidance and training materials on patent subject matter eligibility and disclosure of computer-implemented inventions that are relevant to Artificial Intelligence (AI).
+A collection of PTAB and petition decisions pertaining to AI are also listed.

 AI-related examination guidance